ehmicky/modern-errors/README.md

 # Example

-Create the error types and error handler.
+Create the error types and handler.

 ```js
 // `error.js`